 South Africa’s SME employment figures also lags that of other emerging economies, where SMEs contribute up to 45% of total employment and 33% of GDP.
 It is no surprise then that the government’s National Development Plan 2030 (NDP 2030) looks to SMEs to be significant sources of employment and drivers of growth in our economy.

 Many initiatives are being explored by policymakers to accelerate the success and growth of SMEs in South Africa.
 It is too early to determine any real success of these measures.
-Given the COVID19 lockdown restrictions and the negative effect on many SMEs, the balance between big and small business will become more vulnerable in the future.
-This disparity will continue to influence the competitiveness of our economy, and make us even more vulnerable in the future.
-Therefore in a time of (inevitable) economic restructuring, we should focus on building a longer-term economic infrastructure, better able to protect our economy and people in the future.
+During the pandemic, the balance between small and big business became more vulnerable.

 The spirit of UBUNTU is uniquely ours, and is the overriding philosophy to much of our success as a nation.